techbunny/LISA17/Tutorials/Tutorial1_Local.md

 ## Have Your Application Handy

 For this demo, I'm using a basic Node.js application that displays a web page.
 You can find it in the MyApp directory in this repo.
 To use this application, copy or fork the repo from GitHub to a local directory on your machine.
-Take note of the location of your application files.
+Take note of the location of your application files, such as \YOUR\PATH\SimpleApp.

 ## Build Your Docker File